 How to Protect Your Brain from Your Phone

-You don’t have to swear off your smartphone completely to improve your brain health.
+You don’t have to swear off your phone completely to improve your brain health.
 The important thing is to be aware of how you use your phone and other devices and to prioritize other activities and in-person interactions whenever possible.

-Some people find it helpful to delete social media apps from their phone or to download software that limits the time they’re permitted on that site.
+Some people find it helpful to delete social media apps from their phone or to download software that limits the time they’re permitted on a particular site.
 Others designate hours of the day “phone-free” to protect family time.
 It can be empowering to trade screen time for reading a book or working on a hobby.

 As you scale back your phone time, the increase in your mental clarity or mental health might be motivation enough to keep it up.